WE STRIVE TO:

 Expect an intense experience!
 Residents are scheduled 40 hours per week and will serve as first call every 3 weeks.
 Physician back up is available for residents on call.
 Residents are fully accountable to their patients and practice colleagues.
 Residents will be expected to see an increased number of patients per day as the year progresses.
 This is called "ramp-up".

-We evaluate every element of the program which includes didactic evaluations, quarterly resident performance (knowledge, skills and attitude), patient satisfaction, preceptor and program evaluations.
+We evaluate every element of the program which includes didactic evaluations, quarterly resident performance, patient satisfaction, preceptor and program evaluations.

 Minnie Jones Health Center